Joke Timmermans (°1980) is a Belgium-based photographer, journalist and lecturer. She studied Cultural Sciences, Journalism and Photography.

 The series Rgb is not digital processed, but the result of versatile experiments in her photo studio with color filters, movement and an old Nikon.

-In Old Master Pieces, Joke ties in with themes related to the metaphors of the old still life tradition.
-She extracts contemporary, universal objects out of their primordial context, and places them in a framework that evokes the atmosphere of the old masters from the 15th-18th century.
-In her photo studio she retains the freedom to experiment with composition, lighting, texture and form.
+In Old Master Pieces, she extracts contemporary, universal objects out of their primordial context, and places them in a framework that evokes the atmosphere of the old masters from the 15th-18th century.

 Commissioned work and projects: